ARPOISE/ARpoise/php/porpoise/README.md

 including the original sender.
 When ARpoise receives the forwarded event, it handles the event as if the click happened locally.

+Two other animations are triggered when they exist and a remote event is received, a **TriggeredLocally** animation and a **TriggeredRemotely** animation.

+E.g. If a shared animation called **ButtonClick_Remoted** is triggered in ARpoise, and event sharing is enabled for the layer the poi is in, the event is not handled locally but sent to the back-end and forwarded by the back-end to all ARpoise instances connected.

+All ARpoise instances will then activate the animation **ButtonClick_Remoted**.
+Only the ARpoise instance that initially triggered the animation will activate the animation **ButtonClick_TriggeredLocally**, all other instances will activate the animation **ButtonClick_TriggeredRemotely**.

 ---
 - **DirectionalLightN_Intensity**, **DirectionalLightSEE_Intensity**, **DirectionalLightSWW_Intensity**, **DirectionalLightN_IsActive**, **DirectionalLightSEE_IsActive**, **DirectionalLightSWW_IsActive**: